xlc-dev/nova/www/src/docs/reference.md

 ```

 CSRFMiddleware provides Cross-Site Request Forgery protection.
-It uses the &quot;Double Submit Cookie&quot; pattern.
+It uses the "Double Submit Cookie" pattern.
 A random token is generated and
 set in a secure, HttpOnly cookie.
 For unsafe methods (POST, PUT, etc.),
 the middleware expects the same token to be present in a request header
 (e.g., X-CSRF-Token) or form field, sent by the frontend JavaScript.

-<a id="cachecontrolmiddleware"></a>
 #### `CacheControlMiddleware`

 ```go